Microneedling Cost | Factors to Consider

 Treatments are customized or tailored to meet each patient’s own specific needs and goals.
 Each individual has their own unique skin profile and condition, which requires their own method of care to provide the best appearance.

 Since treatments are based on the body’s natural healing response, results will vary from patient to patient.
-Collagen and elastin production can take weeks to months depending upon the individual.
+Elastin and collagen production can take weeks to months depending on the individual.

 Many clinics will offer a free virtual or in-person consultation in advance to understand what to expect from your treatment.
 This will allow you to learn if you are an ideal candidate, how many and what type of treatments are required, and what you can expect to pay.